majidam20/OPC-UA_Met4FoF-SmartUpUnit/agentMET4FOF-master/README.md

 About
 ---
- - How can metrological input be incorporated into an agent-based system for addressing uncertainty of machine learning in future manufacturing?
+ - How can metrological input be incorporated into an agent-based system for addressing the uncertainty of machine learning in future manufacturing?
  - Includes agent-based simulation and implementation
  - Readthedocs documentation is available at (https://agentmet4fof.readthedocs.io)

 Get started
 ---
-First clone the repository to your local machine as described [here](https://help.github.com/en/articles/cloning-a-repository).
-To get started with your present *Anaconda* installation just go to *Anaconda prompt*, navigate to your local clone
+First, clone the repository to your local machine as described [here](https://help.github.com/en/articles/cloning-a-repository).
+To get started with your present *Anaconda* installation, go to *Anaconda prompt*, navigate to your local clone
 ```
 cd /your/local/folder/agentMet4FoF